About Me

 At the very beginning of my career, I worked in a digital design studio.
 This was in the early nineties and it was an exciting time as the Apple Macintosh was just coming into India.
 While still a student, I had made two experimental animation films, but it was with the mac that I was really able to explore the creative possibilities offered by technology.

 At about the same time, my mother fell ill and was bed-ridden and I decided to work from home.
 I continued to work as a freelance illustrator and graphic designer while pursuing art and holding exhibitions regularly.
 I contributed cartoons and caricatures to leading Indian publications including The Times of India group.
 I also designed and illustrated 9 children’s books.
-I later wrote a book on humorous art.

 My mother’s illness was a major influence in my work and thought process.
 It kept me stressed and anxious all the time.
 I learnt Reiki to try to help her as the doctors were unable to significantly improve her condition, and later learnt to meditate, to ease the stress.
 I started reading philosophy and learning yoga and so began to see how the two were inter-connected as a worldview.
 I also went to readings of the Indian philosophical texts like the Gita and the Upanishads and read a lot about mind-body medicine.
 This was around 1996, after which, Vedanta became a major influence and I became interested in spirituality and phenomenology.
 My work had become abstract by then.